 transplantations of forms.
 Each model is created by hand

-based on an abstract template, which in turn is derived
+based on an abstract template, derived

 SCULPTURE